datoviz/datoviz/README.md

 * **GUIs** integrated via the **Dear ImGUI** C++ library (Qt or other backends not required)
 * **Custom visuals**, with custom shaders and/or custom data transformations
 * Initial support for multiple canvases
+* Initial builtin support for screencasts and video recording with ffmpeg (optional dependency)
 * Initial support for offscreen rendering and CPU emulation via swiftshader

 Upcoming features:

-* More visuals: triangulations, planar straight-line graphs (PSLG), histograms, areas, graphs...
+* More visuals: arrows, triangulations, planar straight-line graphs (PSLG), histograms, areas, graphs...
 * Further data transformations: logarithmic, polar, basic Earth coordinate systems for geographical data
 * Colorbars
 * 3D axes
 * Mouse picking
-* Screencast and video recording with ffmpeg (optional dependency)
 * Better support of multiple GPUs
 * Qt integration
-* Continuous integration, more robust testing...
+* Continuous integration, more robust testing

 Long-term future (or shorter if there are community contributions):